Your "Quest for Hits" starts now

-You're at the start of a virtual journey, a quest that has as its goal a steady, ever-increasing flow of traffic to your website.
+Welcome!
+You're at the beginning of a virtual journey, a quest that should lead to an ever-increasing flow of traffic to your website.

-As you work your way through the material on this site, you should find that your pageviews start to build like snowflakes, gradually accumulating until they trigger an avalanche of traffic.
+As you work through the material on these pages, you should find that your pageviews start to build like snowflakes, falling slowly at first, yet accumulating steadily until your efforts trigger an avalanche of traffic.

-Do you know the difference between a "hit" and a "visitor"?
-Here's a quick guide to the main ways web traffic is measured.
+Do you know the difference between a "hit", a "pageview" and a "visitor"?
+If you're not sure, here's a guide to the main ways web traffic is measured.

 The Harmonious Triangle : Your Key to Success